axlan/robopenguins-blog/_posts/2026-02-08-reverse-dash.md

 While I haven't done any serious decompiling in the past, I had used the NSA open source decompiler [Ghidra](https://github.com/NationalSecurityAgency/ghidra) for some capture the flag reverse engineering games.
 Decompiling dylibs is supported out of the box, so I imported the library and gave it a go.
 Fortunately, the function names were compiled into the library, so I had a decent amount of context to understand the call trees.

+I probably only know a fraction of Ghidra's functionality, and I'm not going to be going step by step through the menus.
+In general I only used a few features.
+ 1. The Symbol Tree - This is a list of the namespaces functions and other symbols in the binary.
+I would filter by the word (e.x. "pose") and look at the decompilation of the functions with relevant names.
+ 2. Search - I could search the binary for certain strings and see where they're used.
+This is especially helpful since I knew exact JSON key names to look for.
+ 3. In the decompilation window I would select variables and edit their names.
+I'd double click functions to go to their implementations.
+ 4. To find a functions caller, I'd right click and search for the places that reference it.
+ 5. The most advanced thing I'd do is edit data types.
+This let me specify the fields in a struct so Ghidra can figure out what members pointers are referencing.

 The first thing I did was find where the strings for the keys related to the commands were being used.
 I started with a command that was fully supported in the unofficial ports to check that the JSON was turning into the expected binary packets.

 ```cpp